kirschbombe/flaneur/home.md

 ---
 layout: home
-title: "Los Angeles: The City and the Library"
+title: "Flâneur: A Jekyll theme for maps and texts"
 ---

-_Los Angeles: The City and the Library_ is a lower-division composition class that trains students in research and writing, all the while asking them to engage the city around them through direct encounter and library research.
-The capstone of the class requires students to work directly with the Library’s archives, touching and pondering evidence of the city's past.
+[Flâneur](https://github.com/kirschbombe/flaneur) is a Jekyll map-based theme using the Leaflet JavaScript library for presenting maps and text together.
+To see a real-world use case, visit the [Los Angeles: The City and the Library](https://citystoriesucla.github.io/lyricalmap/) project.

-This site hosts images of those archival artifacts as well as the students’ annotations of the material, cross-referenced by subject and geography.
-It represents a collaboration between UCLA Writing Programs and the UCLA Library.
-The class began in Fall 2013, the digital project in Fall 2015; both are ongoing.
+Flâneur was developed by Dawn Childress ported to Jekyll by Dawn Childress & Dominique O'Neill.
+It is based on the original [Boulevardier](https://github.com/kirschbombe/boulevardier) framework developed by Dawn Childress & Nathan Day.

-Colleen Jaurretche is the project editor and course instructor.
-The project uses the [Flâneur](https://github.com/kirschbombe/flaneur) framework developed by Dawn Childress & Niqui O'Neill (based on the original [Boulevardier](https://github.com/kirschbombe/boulevardier) framework developed by Dawn Childress & Nathan Day) and is hosted on GitHub Pages.
+> "_Flâneur_ (pronounced [flɑnœʁ]), from the French noun _flâneur_, means "stroller", "lounger", "saunterer", or "loafer". _Flânerie_ is the act of strolling, with all of its accompanying associations." ([Wikipedia](https://en.wikipedia.org/wiki/Flâneur))